CDCgov/ixa/docs/book/src/topics/indexing.md

 - The cost of creating indexes is increased memory use, which can be significant for large populations.
 So it is best to only create indexes / multi-indexes that actually improve model performance.
-- It may be best to call `context.index_property` and `define_multi_property_index!` in the `init()` method of the module in which the property is defined, or you can put all of your `index_property` calls together in a main initialization function if you prefer.
+- It may be best to call `context.index_property::<Entity, Property<Entity>>()` in the `init()` method of the module in which the property is defined, or you can put all of your `Context::index_property` calls together in a main initialization function if you prefer.
-- It is not an error to call `context.index_property(…)` in the middle of a running simulation or to call it twice for the same property, but it makes little sense to do so.
+- It is not an error to call `Context::index_property` in the middle of a running simulation or to call it twice for the same property, but it makes little sense to do so.